oseiler2/CO2Monitor/README.md

 Supports [ESPAsync WiFiManager](https://github.com/khoih-prog/ESPAsync_WiFiManager) to set up wireless credentials and further configuration.

-If no wifi credentials have been configured yet it will automatically launch an AP using the SSID `CO2-Monitor-<ESP32mac>`
+If no wifi credentials have been configured yet it will automatically launch an AP using the SSID `CO2-Monitor-<ESP32mac>`.
+A password can be configured in `ap_pw.h`.

 Once wifi credentials have been configured pressing the `Boot` button on the ESP32 puts the device in configuration mode: